CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_4.01.md

 1.4.Ti=Protection of Certain State and Local Laws

-1.4.0.sec=This Act shall not be construed to preempt the applicability of the following, to the extent that the claim in question is not based on a failure to comply with this Act—
+1.4.0.sec={This_Act} shall not be construed to preempt the applicability of the following, to the extent that the claim in question is not based on a failure to comply with {this_Act}—

 1.4.1.sec=State or local laws that address the processing of health information or financial information;